FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/test.md

 ![](img/02.png)

-If you want to validate several **FIWARE-ready** IoT Devices please remember to fill in multiple seaparate applications.
+If you want to validate several _"FIWARE-Ready"_ IoT Devices please remember to fill in multiple seaparate applications.
 This information will describe us how your hardware device communicates with FIWARE.

 ![](img/03.png)